 6.3 Choose the Right Technology According to Your Needs

 So, which reflow method should you choose?
 Well, that depends on a wide range of factors.
 These include:

 The PCB board's specific design and the components' content will determine which reflow method to use.
 For instance, if your panel has a dense population of features, the reflow phase method is more suitable due to the inert atmosphere.

 As we already hinted, some VPR solutions are only ideal for batch reflow processes.
 Convection ovens' design allows them to automate the SMT line, offering a higher throughput seamlessly.

-It's important to note that some VPR systems feature designs that allow for more increased automation.
-This quality enables them to greater throughput, making them perfect for large scale applications.
+It's important to note that some VPR systems feature designs that allow for increased automation.
+This quality enables them have greater throughput, making them perfect for large-scale applications.
 Note that this technology may need a significant amount of investment.

 How vast is the range of PCB boards you manufacture?
 Sometimes, you intend to manufacture many different panels.
 If you use the convection oven process, know that you'll need to allow for the different zones to reset from time to time.
 In turn, this impacts turnaround times.